If you’re looking for what to eat in Chinatown, the area is a haven for foodies looking for various cuisines from the Chinese diaspora.

 Open: Tuesday to Sunday (12pm to 2.15pm, 5pm to 9.30pm)

-Mention zi char (stir-fried dishes) along Keong Saik Road and Kok Sen Restaurant — a long-running Cantonese restaurant with a loyal following — immediately comes to mind.
+Mention zi char (stir-fried dishes) along Keong Saik Road and Kok Sen Restaurant — a long-running Cantonese restaurant with a loyal following — immediately comes to mind if you’re looking for what to eat in Chinatown.

 It’s hard to choose from its extensive menu, but the bestsellers include its big prawns hor fun that comes in a blanket of thick gravy, which is deceptively spicy.
 Another dish is the prawn paste chicken that’s deep-fried till crispy and best eaten with a drizzle of freshly squeezed calamansi.